Publicly Traded Securities

 A gift of stock options can be just as valuable to a local council as a gift of the stock itself.
 It is also a painless way to make a gift; you’re giving away something you don’t actually own yet.
 These gifts will not produce an immediate tax deduction, since the value of the gift cannot be determined until the option is exercised by Scouting.
 But when the option is exercised, you are entitled to a tax deduction equal to the difference between the option price and the stock value.

 Please contact us for wire transfer instructions and to let us know that you are making a transfer and security name so that it can be identified.
-For more information on how to make a stock gift, please contact Devon Dougherty at 714-546-8558 x145 or email@example.com.
+For more information on how to make a stock gift, please contact Devon Dougherty at 714-546-8558 x145, cell 714-272-9707, or firstname.lastname@example.org.